wknishio/variable-terminal/doc/readme.md

 * Proxy password controls the password for proxy authentication.
 * Encryption type enables connection encryption using encryption algorithms.
 * Encryption password sets the password for connection encryption.
+* Ping limit controls the connection ping timeout in milliseconds.
+* Ping interval controls the connection ping interval in milliseconds.
 * Session shell sets the command to be used as remote shell in server.
 * Session commands set commands separated by *; to be run when session starts.
 * Session maximum define a limit for simultaneous sessions in server.